Many thanks to our lovely loyal clients who have waited patiently for us during these difficult times.

-2017 marks my 28th year picture framing in Harpenden and my colleague Sarah Sharp GCF has been working with me for well over the last decade.
+2020 marks my 31st year picture framing in Harpenden and my colleague Sarah Sharp GCF has been working with me for the last 17 of those.
 In these ever changing times we’re happy to report that not too much has changed in the world of framing, and in fact we quite like it that way.

 The basics still hold true.
 Choosing a picture frame is still a very personal thing.

 Every piece brought in for framing is special to the customer and that person still needs to feel confident in the framers ability to help in the selection process; to trust their ‘eye’ in matters of design and composition.
 The permutations of mount, frame and glass are endless and can be fairly daunting, but having been talked through a few options we generally find our customers soon begin to quite enjoy the process.

 It’s all about collaboration, and with the client’s input we hope to give them exactly what they want.

 As well as the aesthetic aspect another important consideration may be the question of conservation.
 Whilst not all artworks will require it, if appropriate we can advise on Museum or Conservation levels of framing.

 Once the choices have been made, the next stage is the careful fulfilment of the brief in our studio.
 All our bespoke picture frames are hand-made, in-house, by us.